brummer10/nosuspend/README.md

 nosuspend sets the systemd-inhibit flag with UID 0/root in order to block computer suspend while another command-line operation is running.

+## warning

+This program use setuid() and system(),
+I try to keep it as save as possible, but it may still be used for command injection vulnerability.
+So, be warned before you clone and use it.

 ## dependencies

 nosuspend needs the commandline tool `screen` to be installed